-Register to receive a free Video and Integrated Operating Room Equipment Market Report Suite for US synopsis and brochure
+Register to receive a free Global Video and Integrated Operating Room Equipment Market Report Suite synopsis

 Since hybrid ORs by definition require a fixed imaging system, integration companies, such as Steris, Maquet, Stryker and more, have been partnering with imaging companies, such as Siemens, Philips, GE and Toshiba, to include their equipment in hybrid ORs.